A special blog post by Michael Baker

 When I was submitting permit applications that included fire alarm system design, many jurisdictions in and around Portland required that I be certified NICET level III in fire alarm systems.
 If my work included interconnection to other systems such as deluge or smoke control, the Building Official or Fire Marshal would require a supporting statement from a Fire Protection Engineer.
 That’s the way SFPE (Society of Fire Protection Engineers) sees it as well:

 “The fire protection Technician is an individual who has achieved NICET Level III or IV certification in the appropriate subfield and who has the knowledge, experience and skills necessary to layout fire protection systems.”
+Read this article for more details.

 You can download the SFPE position statement here: http://sfpe.org/upload/sfpe_position_statement_october_2005_001.pdf